 Fill out the W-2c completely, showing the original and corrected amounts, if you made an error in an amount either for withholding or earnings.
 You might also have to file Form 941c if you incorrectly reported wages or withholding on a 941 - Employer's Quarterly Tax Statement.

 Mistakes with Employer-Sponsored Health Coverage

+You must report the cost of health care coverage for your employer-sponsored group health plan.
 This information appears in box 12 of the W-2 and it's coded "DD."
 It doesn't affect the employee's tax situation, but you must nonetheless submit form W-2c to correct any mistakes here, according to the IRS.

 Mistakes with Retirement Contributions

 Retirement plan information appears in box 13 of a W-2, and making a mistake here can cause all sorts of headaches for your employee.
 It can leave him open to audits, and you don't want this.
 Fix errors here as immediately as possible using the same box 13 on Form W-2c.

 - If you paid wages to an employee in error, these wages are still taxable to the employee.

 - Don't use a W-2c to report corrections to an employee's back pay.

 Where to Get Form W-2c

 You must purchase copies of Form W-2c.
 Don't try to use the one on the IRS website because that's not official.
 You can buy the correct form on the IRS website, however, or at any reputable office supply store or website.
 Filing online will save you the trouble of getting thee forms.